 In the last twenty years or so the use of prescription drugs, medications, has increased to alarming numbers across Canada.
 Reports from Newfoundland through Ontario and Alberta into British Columbia, prescription drug abuse attacks and destroys so many lives.
-Children losing mothers and fathers, husbands watching their wives degrade and employers losing their employees to prescription medication abuse is definitely cause for alarm.
+Children losing mothers and fathers, husbands watching their wives degrade, and employers losing their employees to prescription medication abuse is definitely cause for alarm.

-Prescription drugs have four classes of drugs: Depressants, (CNS, Central Nervous System) drugs, used to slow brain function which includes sedatives and tranquilizers.
+Prescription drugs have four classes of drugs: Depressants, (CNS, Central Nervous System) drugs, used to slow brain function which include sedatives and tranquilizers.
 Opioids and morphine, meaning painkillers.
 Most of these drugs contain a drug called opium or its derivative to relieve pain.
 Then there are the stimulants, these are intended to increase energy or alertness and have the effect of increasing blood pressure, breathing and heart rate.
 Next are the antidepressants, psychiatric medication that appears to be used to handle depression.
 Any of these medication classes and their hundreds of pharmaceutical brand names are being abused by teens and adults.

 This type of medication is prescribed for physical pain, such as those given after a traumatic accident, an operation, or any situation that requires pain relief.
 They include Percocet, Oxycodone, Morphine, Fentanyl, and a whole list of others.
 These are very potent medications and are expected to be taken by following a very precise dosage as prescribed by a qualified physician.
 In the last decade, there have been more requests for help with Oxycodone addiction than heroin.